TaalVerena/cuppa-cake/README.md

 ![Database Schema](/README_files/images/database-schema.png)

-### Typography

-The primary font used for Cuppa Cake is 'Lato', a sans-serif typeface that offers a clean and modern look.
-The font is used throughout the site for headings, paragraphs, and buttons, ensuring a consistent and professional design.

 ### Colour Scheme

 The colour scheme for Cuppa Cake is designed to evoke a sense of delight and sophistication, perfectly matching the brand's ethos.
 The primary colours, which we've creatively named Seaside Mist and Sweet Blush, create a vibrant and harmonious visual experience.